quittle/lifeofbobostrosky.com/README.md

 # 🪦 Life of Robert Ostrosky

-A site dedicating to honoring life and memories of Robert Ostrosky.
+A site dedicating to honoring life and memory of Robert Ostrosky.

 ## Build